atweiden/archvault/README.md

 using the official [installation guide][installation guide] and [arch-install-scripts][arch-install-scripts].

-Archvault works on Arch with Intel or AMD x86_64 CPU.
+Archvault works on Arch with Intel or AMD x86-64 CPU.
 It assumes you are comfortable working on the cmdline, and that you have no need for booting any other operating systems on the target partition.

-WARNING: failure to give appropriate values during Archvault setup could cause catastrophic data loss and system instability.
+**WARNING**: failure to give appropriate values during Archvault setup could cause catastrophic data loss and system instability.

 ### Features